Protected disclosures and offences for unauthorised disclosures

-- Consolidating, simplifying, and strengthening the existing offences related to unauthorised disclosure.
+- Consolidates, simplifies, and strengthens the existing offences related to unauthorised disclosure.

 Extending the protected disclosure regime

-The Bill proposes extending the requirement for protected disclosure of classified and/or security and intelligence information to cover other government employees (such as the Ministry of Foreign Affairs and Trade).
-Currently the Ombudsman is identified as the responsible authority for protected disclosure, not the IGIS.
+The Act extends the requirement for protected disclosure of classified and/or security and intelligence information to cover other government employees (such as the Ministry of Foreign Affairs and Trade).
+Previously the Ombudsman was identified as the responsible authority for protected disclosure, not the IGIS.

-The IGIS is the appropriate office to deal with such disclosures, as it is the only entity with wide enough powers of inquiry and all staff have appropriate security clearances.
+The IGIS is the appropriate office to deal with such disclosures, as it is the only entity with wide enough powers of inquiry, and all IGIS staff have appropriate security clearances.

 Consolidating and strengthening unauthorised disclosure offences

-The Bill also addresses the offences for unauthorised use and disclosure of classified and/or security and intelligence information.
+The Act also addresses the offences for unauthorised use and disclosure of classified and/or security and intelligence information.

-Employees (and former employees) of NZSIS and GCSB are currently prohibited by law from disclosing intelligence and security information in an unauthorised way.
-People working with the IGIS, or the Intelligence and Security Committee, cannot use or disclose information related to the proceedings of those two bodies.
-Many of these offences have been consolidated in the Bill.
+Under the previous legislation employees (and former employees) of NZSIS and GCSB were prohibited by law from disclosing intelligence and security information in an unauthorised way.
+People working with the IGIS, or the Intelligence and Security Committee, could not use or disclose information related to the proceedings of those two bodies.
+Many of these offences have been consolidated in the Act.

-The Bill proposes a new offence for people who hold a security clearance, or people who have been given access to classified information on a confidential basis, who wrongfully communicate, retain or copy classified information.
+The Act creates a new offence for people who hold a security clearance, or people who have been given access to classified information on a confidential basis, who wrongfully communicate, retain or copy classified information.